IAOM-KSU Introduction to Flour Milling

 August 13-17, 2018

-Participants will discuss all aspects of the flour milling process from wheat selection to flour blending and functionality.
+Participants will discuss all aspects of the flour milling process from wheat selection to milling to flour blending and baking functionality.

-Course Objectives: To gain general understanding of the principles of the milling process, understanding the relationship between wheat quality and the effect of the milling process, gain knowledge of what wheat types and products each can produce, and learn the role each department plays in the success of the milling industry.
+Course objectives: To gain a general understanding of the principles of the milling process from wheat receiving to finished product distribution, understanding the relationship between wheat quality and the effect of the milling process, gain knowledge of different wheat types and what products each can produce, gain knowledge of flour functionality and baking performance of different flours, and learn the role each department plays in the success of the milling industry.

 Course Fee: $1,800